ObolNetwork/charon/docs/architecture.md

 unsigned beacon block is requested. `getDutyFunc` returns the duty data corresponding to the duty provided and can be obtained directly from the `Scheduler`.

 Note that the VC is configured with one or more private key shares (output of the DKG).
-The VC infers its public keys from those private shares, but those public keys does not exist on the beacon chain.
+The VC infers its public keys from those private shares, but those public keys do not exist on the beacon chain.
 The validatorapi therefore needs to intercept and map all endpoints containing the validator public key and map the public share (what the VC thinks as its public key) to and from the DV root public key.